Seravo/wordpress/README.md

 sudo modprobe vboxdrv #Need to load the kernel module for virtualbox, you may want to load it automatically on boot... vagrant up
 ```

+### Linux (General)

+If you get errors related to creating host-only network adapters during vagrant up, run ```sudo vboxreload```.
+It seems that sometimes virtualbox kernel modules are not working correctly after the machine wakes up from sleep.

 ### Windows (Cygwin)